XanderDW/PBC-DBSCAN/README.md

 ## Examples

-Working examples are provided in the notebook in this repo in the directory `demo-notebooks`.
+Working examples are provided in the notebook in this repo in the directory `demo-notebooks/`.

 ## Documentation